kimdoanh89/doanhluong.me/_posts/2020-10-18-SDWAN-templates.markdown

 Device templates are a collection of feature templates and can be attached to the devices.

-My purpose for this post is to build the device template for configuration of `vEdge1` in the full-topology lab in GNS3, including System, banner, interfaces, and BGP configurations.
+My purpose for this post is:
+- to build the device template for configuration of `vEdge1`, `vEdge2`, and `DC1-vEdge1` in the full-topology lab in GNS3, including System, banner, interfaces, and BGP configurations.
+- I will also take a further step to modify some feature templates (VPN Interface Ethernet templates), to include the `restrict` attribute and `tunnel groups` options, to control the data plane connectivity between WAN Edge routers.

 Let's take a close look at `vEdge1`.

 {% include figure image_path="/assets/05_templates/images/00-vEdge1.PNG" %}